AmyOShea/MS3-Cocktail-Hour/README.md

 + All other recipes added by friends/family testers

 ## Acknowledgements
-+ All the freinds who tested the site, even in its earliest stages.
++ All the friends who tested the site, even in its earliest stages.
 + Everyone in the CI Slack that offered answers, advice and just a bit of a chat when needed!
 + My mentor Antonio Rodriguez for  for his help at the different stages of the project.